airvzxf/programming-ground-up-and-under-hood/src/003-IntroductionCh.md

 have permission to.
 It limits the amount of damage a poorly-written program can do to other running programs.

-In our case, the kernelkernel is LinuxLinux.
+In our case, the kernel is Linux.
 Now, the kernel all by itself won\'t do anything.
 You can\'t even boot up a computer with just a kernel.
 Think of the kernel as the water pipes for a house.
 Without the pipes, the faucets won\'t work, but the pipes are pretty useless if